 Interestingly enough, these are also some of the biggest concerns that plague owners.
-Who doesn’t want a clean, great smelling home for their pets?
-Who doesn’t want great eggs with strong, unbroken shells?
+Who doesn’t want a clean, great-smelling home for their pets?
+Why wouldn’t you want great eggs with strong, unbroken shells?
 Who doesn’t want their hens to lay in nesting boxes?

-There’s a lot of different ways to arrive at this goal.
-My personal goal is to raise a healthy flock using as many natural solutions as possible.
+My personal goal is to raise a healthy flock using as many natural herbal remedies as possible.
 In my experience, herbs are some of the least expensive and most effective ways out there to raise a naturally healthy coop (especially compared to replacing flock members or visits to the vet).

 In our own coop, we started adding herbs to nesting boxes a few years ago.
 The hens seem happier and enjoy the herbs as treats.
 I like that the hens lay their eggs right in the nesting boxes (as opposed to the ground, where they can easily get broken and eaten).
 During days when they can’t go outside, the herbs keep them entertained for part of the day.